Easy Stovetop Beef Stew

 • Add the potatoes, carrots, celery, thyme and basil along with the broth and stir to combine, scraping any brown bits in the pot.

-• Reduce heat to low, cover and simmer for 90 minutes, or until the beef is very tender.
+• Reduce heat to low, cover and simmer for about 2 hours, or until the beef is very tender.

 • Remove the bay leaves, season with fresh parsley and serve warm.